rushabhcodes/quartz/content/IPSec.md

 ---
 created: 2025-05-15T08:33
-updated: 2025-05-15T08:35
+updated: 2025-05-16T07:58
 ---
 ## IPSec: Tunnel and Transport Modes with AH and ESP

-**IPSec (Internet Protocol Security)** is a protocol suite that secures IP communication by providing:
+IPSec is a set of protocols that secure internet communications by providing encryption and authentication at the network layer (Layer 3) of the OSI model.
+It is used to establish secure connections between network devices, such as routers, firewalls, and hosts.

+IPSec ensures secure data transmission over networks by providing three key security functions:

 - **Confidentiality** through encryption,

 - **Integrity** through hashing,

 - **Authentication** using keys or certificates,

-- **Anti-replay protection** via sequence numbers.

 ---

-## Modes of Operation
+## IPSec Modes of Operation

 ### 1. Tunnel Mode